solita/solita.github.com/_posts/2017-11-21-Installing-Jenkins-with-PowerShell-DSC.md

 }
 ```

 After you have done that once and try to manipulate the exactly same named environment variable in the same configuration you will get error.
 Same applies also creating and deleting same file in the same configuration.
 Instead you can workaround with having multiple configurations or by using script resources in DSC.
-I have used script resources for this and well it is really ugly.
+I have used script resources for this and well it is a bit complex but not worse than it is with traditional scripts.
 ```powershell
 # Set Java to path
 Script SetJavaToPath